epic-gateway/true-ingress/test/docker/README.md

-# PFC docker image
+# Docker image

-PFC testing docker image is required for setup testing topology.
+This docker image is required for setup testing topology.
 It is based on Ubuntu and contains:

 - Tools for crafting/sending packets and collecting statistics.
 - HTTP server for testing service.